Skip to main content Skip to main navigation

 See if they will share how they currently price their product or service, to establish this anchor.

-Think about all the ways you can ‘give something back’ to your supplier to reward them for giving you a good price.
 For example, you could praise their products on social media and talk about the good relationship you have with them.
-Or you could agree to feature their brand prominently in your store or on your website.
+Or you could agree to feature their brand prominently in your store, on your website, or in your promotions.

 Tell your supplier about your plans.
 You might be surprised how much they value the positive and shareable word of mouth you generate, and therefore may factor this into a better price for you.

 You can even ask your supplier whether they give a discount for early or immediate payment.
+If you take this approach, it's worth making sure it supports your cash flow objectives.

-If all else fails, their price is too high and they will not budge, then walk away and invest your energy in finding a better match for your business.
+If all else fails, the price you’ve been offered is too high and your supplier will not budge, then walk away and invest your energy in finding a better match for your business.
+At least you’ll have gained some valuable experience in the art of negotiating price.